xrdocs/design/_blogs/2022-07-01-converged-sdn-transport-5_0-hld.md

 2. Each ABR is represented by a unique Prefix-SID.

 Choosing between Anycast-SID or Prefix-SID depends on the requested service and inclusion of Anycast SIDs in the SR-TE Policy.
-Please refer to Section: "Services - Design".
 If one is using the SR-PCE, such as the case of ODN SR-TE paths, the inclusion of Anycast SIDs is done via configuration.

-Note that both options can be combined on the same network.
+Note both options can be combined on the same network.

 ### Inter-Domain Forwarding - High Availability and Fast Re-Route